 The normal workweek for full-time County employees is five (5) days per week, usually Monday through Friday.
-The normal workday is from 8:30 a.m. to 4:30 p.m., with a paid lunch period of uniform duration established by the Department head to meet the operating needs of the Departmentin accordance with Section 6.07 of this Manual.
-The normal workweek and standard hours of work may vary based on operation needs, and/or in cases of 7-day/24-hour-aday operations or in situations covered by a collective bargaining agreement.
+The normal workday is from 8:30 a.m. to 4:30 p.m., with a paid lunch period in accordance with Section 6.07 of this Manual.
+The normal workweek and standard hours of work may vary based on operation needs, and/or in cases of 7-day/24-hour-a-day operations or in situations covered by a collective bargaining agreement.